Skip to main content

 6. Selects Options Contracts (If OPTIONS)

-• If ALL phases fail, returns NO TRADE
+• If ALL phases fail, returns NO TRADE rather than forcing a poor contract choice

 Mike's Top 5 Criteria (Selection Priority)